Davmuz/gqt/README.md

 }), date)
 ```

-The templates are parsed immediatly and recursively.
+The templates are parsed immediately and recursively.

 ## Namespaces